jesslam948/Pages-Profile/index.md

 #### Internship
 **Summer 2020**: I interned under the High Performance Computing division at Los Alamos National Laboratory (LANL).
 I specifically studied a remote storage access protocol and learned a lot about storage and file systems!

-**Summer 2021**: I will be an Information Security Intern at Activision this coming summer!
-Very excited to see the intersection between cybersecurity and the gaming industry!
+**Summer 2021**: I will be an Information Security Intern at Apple this coming summer!
+Very excited!

 #### Tutoring
 I tutor under the Computer Science Engineering Department during the school year.
 Here's a list of classes (in reverse chrono):